zaicodes/beyond-photos-photography/README.md

 - Contact
   ![Contact](https://github.com/zaicodes/beyond-photos-photography/blob/main/documentation/Contact.png)

 ## Features

+The website consists of six pages, four of which are readily accessible from the navigation menu: the home page, gallery page, FAQs page, and contact us page.
+The fifth page becomes accessible once the user clicks the "More Review" button in the testimonial section on the home page.
+Moreover, there is a confirmation page that appears after a user submits the form on the contact us page.

 ### Navigation

 ![navbar](https://github.com/zaicodes/beyond-photos-photography/blob/main/documentation/testing/navbar.png)

 The navigation bar consists of the Beyond Photos Photography logo that links to the home page, as well as links to Gallery, FAQs and About/contact us pages.
 It exhibits responsiveness, adapting to different screen sizes seamlessly.